isstac/diffuzz/README.md

 ### General Execution Instructions
 In general, you will have to follow six steps in order to apply DifFuzz for side-channel analysis:

 1. **Write the fuzzing driver**: In our paper we explain how a fuzzing driver should look like.
-Please check our evaluation subjects from some examples.
+Please check our evaluation subjects for some examples.

 2. **Provide an initial fuzzing input**: The initial fuzzing input should be a file that does not crash the application.
 You can also provide multiple files.